TDMVC/TDMVC/README.md

         "Type": "Nuke + Passive",
         "Image": "rbxassetid://92233400124489",
         "Rarity": "Apex",
-        "PlacePrice": 22000,
+        "PlacePrice": 40000,
         "Offset": 0,
         "Max": 1,
-        "Passive": {"Name": "Dark of The Moon", "Description": "Enemies hit by Apollo's Attacks take +10% more damage for 10 seconds.
-(20% shiny)"}, "hitboxOffset": {
+        "Passive": {"Name": "Dark of The Moon", "Description": "Enemies hit by Apollo's Attacks take +25% more damage for 3 seconds and apply 10% Burn over 1 second.
+Apollo Moon now does an AOE attack every 8 seconds equal to its damage doing 25% Wither for 3 seconds."}, "hitboxOffset": {
             "X": 0,
             "Y": 0,